-As secretary, they are responsibilities and expectations placed upon you.
+As secretary, there are responsibilities and expectations placed upon you.
 You must be a leader and a friend to the members of your chapter.
-As well as this, you must take an active role in participating in chapter activities.
+As well as take an active role in participating in chapter activities.

 Always keep up the image that FBLA has in your community and your school.
 You represent your chapter, so it is important that people perceive you in a positive light.